yi-fang-yuan/ShopifyChallenge2021/README.md

+## Setup

-Clone the repository and open the terminal and do the following:
+- Clone the repository and open the terminal and do the following:

-`npm install`
+- Run `npm install`

-`node index.js`
+- Run `node index.js`

-You should see by now that the server is up and running on PORT 500.
+- You should see by now that the server is up and running on PORT 500.

-Now do the following to run the frontend:
+- Now do the following to run the frontend:

-`cd views`
+- Run `cd views`

-`npm install`
+- Run `npm install`

-`yarn start`
+- Run `yarn start`

-Now a browser should open up which allows you to upload images to a cloud repository.
+- Now a browser should open up which allows you to upload images to a cloud repository.